escopecz/veetr/readme.md

 3. **Connect to the "Luna_Sailing" WiFi network**

+   **Important Security Note**: The default network is **open (no password)** for initial setup convenience.
+You should configure a password through the dashboard settings as soon as possible.

    **On iPhone/iPad:**
    - Go to Settings > Wi-Fi
    - Wait for "Luna_Sailing" to appear in the list of available networks
    - Tap on "Luna_Sailing" to connect
-   - Enter the password (default: "lunapassword")
+   - No password required (default: open network)
    - If a "No Internet Connection" warning appears, tap "Use Without Internet"
    - If the network doesn't appear, pull down on the screen to refresh the network list